staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 Right before paying, open the network tab in your browser developer tools.
 Complete the payment and then check the following in the POST request to the backend.

-- [ ] Request is being sent to correct URL (not localhost)
+- [ ] Request is being sent to correct URL
-- [ ] Request form data contains every field and the data you inputted.
+- [ ] Request data contains every field with the data you inputted.

 ### Deploying the form on squarespace